nsacyber/BitLocker-Guidance/README.md

 * The **Disable new DMA devices when this computer is locked** policy under **Computer Configuration > Administrative Templates > Windows Components > BitLocker Drive Encryption** can be set to **Enabled** *or* **Not Configured**.
 This policy has [known issues](https://support.microsoft.com/en-us/help/4057300/devices-not-working-before-log-on-a-computer-running-windows-10-1709) that may lead to certain built-in devices (network, audio, etc) not working, or a slow system boot, in Windows 10 1709.
 * Any settings that reinforce default behaviors are considered optional for configuration:
     * **Allow Secure Boot for integrity validation** policy under **Computer Configuration > Administrative Templates > Windows Components > BitLocker Drive Encryption > Operating System Drives** can be set to **Enabled** *or* **Not Configured**.
+* PIN settings are only required when a startup PIN is desired.

+### General settings
 **[View the policies as a CSV](./BitLockerPolicies.csv) which is easier to read than the table below and is also searchable.**

 | Policy Path | Policy Name | Policy State | Policy Value | Registry Path | Registry Value Name | Registry Data Value | Applicable Client | Applicable Server | Required for Applicable OS |